georgio-sd/aws-cloudformation/README.md

-# aws-cloudformation script for highly avaliable Bastion Host
+# AWS-cloudformation script for highly avaliable Bastion Host
 The task is to code highly avaliable Bastion Host (linux ec2 instance) with the requirements below
 - We need to be able to choose VPC, Subnets, Instance type, Instance AMI ID and Key Name for the host
 - After termination, the host has to be automatically relaunched in a different AZ